information

 Need help with BuySpeed?
 Contact BuyspeedVendorHelp@portlandoregon.gov or call 503-823-5047.

-4. Complete registration in SAP Ariba
+4. Complete Registration in SAP Ariba

 SAP Ariba is an eCommerce website that facilitates the procurement process.
 It helps to streamline and automate buyer’s and seller’s ability to connect and find each other.
 SAP Ariba is scheduled to replace the BuySpeed system in August 2025.

-Register as a New City of Portland Supplier in SAP Ariba
+How to register as a New City of Portland Supplier in SAP Ariba

 Equity, Diversity and Inclusion in Contracting Resources